All-language Resources

 - develop resources and teaching activities that work with a range of students

 The Foundation Program includes a visit to a mainstream school to observe teaching.
-This classroom learning is interactive and practical, giving you confidence and new ideas in working with young children, teenagers, and adults.
-A New South Wales Working with Children Check is a mandatory requirement for this component of the program.
+This classroom learning is interactive and practical, giving you confidence and new ideas for working with young children, teenagers, and adults.
+A New South Wales Working with Children Check is a mandatory requirement for this activity.
 Assessment is practical and involves getting to know your students, creating teaching resources, developing behaviour management strategies, and preparing classroom activities.
-To pass the program, you must attend at least 80% of the teaching sessions, engage in regular online discussion (Distance), submit and pass four assignments, attend language specific sessions if you are assigned, and complete a half day observation at a day school.
+To pass the program, you must attend at least 80% of the teaching sessions, engage in classroom and online discussion, submit and pass four assignments, attend language specific sessions, and complete a half day observation at a day school.

 Enquiries email: karen.garlan@sydney.edu.au